pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 But they're not that different!
 The code is written differently (the *syntax* is different), but what is happening under the hood is actually the same (the *semantics* are equivalent).
-The main takeaway from this post should be:

- * JavaScript programmers should learn from Python (and C#) idioms because it will allow them to switch between languages more easily.
+The main takeaway from this post should be that it's a good idea to use the Python idioms everywhere because they are easier to learn and are available in many languages, allowing programmers to switch between languages more easily.
- * Python programmers should realize that learning to write code with asyncio will help them in JavaScript and other languages.

 ## Motivation